 - Whey protein

-You can consume these sources as snacks or quick protein sources after working out:
+These sources can be consumed as snacks or quick protein options after a workout:

 - Peanuts, almonds, pistachios, cashews, walnuts, and hazelnuts